Lucas Janszoon Waghenaer: Cartography

 His first publication, Spieghel der zeevaerdt ("Mariner's mirror"), appeared in 1584.
 This chart-book combined an atlas of nautical charts and sailing directions with instructions for navigation on the western and north-western coastal waters of Europe.

+It presented charts and accompanying sailing directions together in a systematic format intended for practical use by navigators.

 It was the first of its kind in the history of nautical cartography, and was an immediate success.
 A second part was published the next year and was reprinted several times, and translated into English, German, Latin, and French.

 In 1592, his second pilot book, Thresoor der zeevaert ("Treasure of navigation"), was published.
 His third and last publication, Enchuyser zeecaertboeck ("Enkhuizen sea-chart-book"), was released in 1598.

 Death

 Waghenaer died around 1606, in Enkhuizen and in apparent poverty, moving the municipal authorities to extend his pension a year longer for his widow.